LogtalkDotOrg/logtalk3/manuals/_sources/devtools/diagrams.rst.txt

 file system URLs, define the empty atom, ``''``, as a prefix.
 As an example, consider the Logtalk library.
 Its source code is available from a GitHub repository and its documentation is published in the Logtalk website.
-The relevant URLs are:
+The relevant URLs in this case are:

 -  https://github.com/LogtalkDotOrg/logtalk3/tree/ (source code)
 -  https://logtalk.org/library/ (API documentation)